 Modern approaches to safeguarding enrollment integrity and community confidence.

 Residency verification is a critical component of maintaining a thriving, enriching public school system.
-Accurate data in innovative technology helps K-12 schools optimize funding, transportation, and support services—directly benefiting students, families, and communities.
+Accurate data in innovative technology helps K-12 schools optimize funding, transportation, and support services—directly affecting students, families, and communities.

 But verifying student residency has become increasingly complex.
-This complexity is pushing districts to explore innovative solutions that can efficiently and accurately verify student data.
+This complexity is pushing districts to explore innovative solutions that can efficiently support this work.
 This, in turn, can help districts deliver the riches of public education equitably and economically.
 That said, district leaders need to be certain that the solutions they choose can truly help them fulfill that mission.

 Jump to ↓